Spotify Playlist Promotion

 - In store play playlists.
 Like fashion retailers, salons, or other brick and mortar outlets.

 - Media outlets, press, blogs

 - Independent Labels.
-Their main goal is to have dedicated places to promote their new releases.
+Their main goal – have dedicated places to promote their new releases.

 7. DO IT YOURSELF

 You can do this yourself.
 You don’t have to pay somebody.
 Have a new song scheduled to be released on Spotify?
 In July of 2018 Spotify launched a beta of their Song Pitching Tool where artists, artist managers, and labels can now submit one “unreleased” track to Spotify directly through the Spotify For Artists portal.
 Here is the official release from Spotify.

 You should also spend time finding independent curators and contact them.
 Get them to add your songs.
 If your song reacts positively to the listeners of that playlist and you start to get more and more spins, follows, and shares, Spotify’s algorithm will notice.
 When the algorithm finds a track that listeners are responding to positively, it will usually be put in algorithm playlists, Discover Weekly & Radio, or into a test playlist like Fresh Finds for a week or two.
 If it tests well from there, it may get reviewed by several curators for further official Spotify playlist considerations.

 Don’t just wait for major playlists to come.
 Increase your chances by seeking out independent curators and influencers, and ask them to add your music.
 To avoid skips, make sure these are targeting listeners who “should” like your music.
 Brands like Nike or Starbucks are influencers as well.
 Some playlists that have “lots of followers” might be falsifying.
 When observing Spotify playlists, the engagement – the actual number of targeted listeners – is much more important than the number of followers.

 9. STEP BY STEP – how to find playlist curators